Talbot County Sheriff's Department

 Lt.
 Hall joined the Talbot County Sheriff’s Office in February 2018 appointed as a Det./Sgt. assistant Commander of the Criminal Investigation Division.
 In November 2020 Hall was promoted to the rank of Lieutenant becoming the Commander of the Criminal Investigation Division.

 Lt.
 Hall retired from the Maryland State Police with 28 year of service.
 He started his career working road patrol on the Eastern Shore before moving into a criminal investigation assignment at the Easton Barrack.
 He was assigned to the statewide Homicide Unit for 15 years where he worked in every county in the state as well as Baltimore City.
-During his tenure with the Homicide Unit, he served as an investigator, supervisor and commander
+During his tenure with the Homicide Unit, he served as an investigator, supervisor and commander.

 Det./ Sgt.
 Marlene Gieratltowski| Criminal Investigations